-Purna Bhattacharya is an Indo-Canadian producer, songwriter, musician, artist (synth-pop, rock, acoustic, folk, and country) and artist development mentor, based in Montreal, Canada.
-She uses art as a way to create awareness, open public dialogue and create work opportunities for various communities of those who deserve equal rights.
-This includes women and girls of all ages, LGBT, and the deaf/mute who use ASL/QSL to communicate.
+Purna is an Indo-Canadian producer/composer/mixer, songwriter, musician, artist (pop, synth, rock, acoustic, folk, country), and functional artist developer based in Montreal, Canada.
+She uses music to create awareness, open public dialogue and provide work opportunities for various communities who deserve equal rights.
+This includes women and girls, LGBT, and the deaf/mute using ASL/QSL to communicate.
 She encourages ethnic diversity, representing her own background using India’s national animal, the peacock, in her logo.

-Purna primarily produces for other artists, creates her own music, and provides valuable creative and business information and knowledge to artists to help them reach their full potential via artist development services.
+Other than working on her own music, Purna produces and mixes live instruments for other artists (pop, rock, folk, country, acoustic, etc.).
+She also provides valuable creative and business knowledge to artists to help them reach their full potential via artist development services and public workshops.
 This includes: branding authentically, the art of networking, marketing for fan base growth and sales, distribution, contracts, songwriting and production critiques, setting boundaries for mental health needs, stage presence, media training, working with diverse individuals and groups, and more.
 She is there for every step to help artists generate the career results they are seeking by navigating the music industry.

 “Working with Purna is like working with your super-smart, super-talented best friend.
 I’ve had the pleasure of collaborating on a few projects with her [for co-writing and production] and all sessions can be summed up as productive, fun, and pseudo therapeutic.”

 — Cindy Cote, formerly of Canadian touring band, Sindication